Skip to content

 Think of your spine as the primary highway for nerve signals traveling between your brain and the rest of your body.
 When your spinal structure is out of alignment, it can create interference, or static, on the line.
 This disrupts the vital messages that control everything from your heart rate and blood pressure to your digestion and body temperature.
 By gently correcting these structural issues, we can help clear the pathways so your autonomic nervous system can function more effectively.
 It’s not about masking the symptoms of dysautonomia, but about creating an environment where your body can work as it was designed to, leading to lasting wellness instead of a temporary fix.

-The Link Between Your Spine and Nervous System
+The Spine and Nervous System Connection

 Your autonomic nervous system (ANS) is the unsung hero that manages all your body’s automatic functions, the very ones that dysautonomia throws off balance.
 The top of your spine, where your head meets your neck, is a critical junction for the ANS.
 Even a subtle misalignment in this area can put pressure on the brainstem and interfere with nerve signals.
 This interference can disrupt the communication that regulates your body, potentially contributing to dysautonomia symptoms.
 Our approach, using gentle techniques like Quantum Spinal Mechanics (QSM3), focuses on correcting these misalignments to restore clear and effective communication within your nervous system.